-- In line with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22, based on International Financial Reporting Standards, the Council has not charged depreciation on land, investment properties, community assets, surplus assets and assets under construction.
-For all these assets, the total value for 2021/22 for land is £45,430,000 and buildings is £46,375,000 (2020/21 land is £23,616,000 and buildings is £41,113,000). - The Council has taken professional advice from the pension fund's actuary, Hymans Robertson LLP, to determine the overall net liability of the fund which is £70,090,000 for 2021/22; this is a decrease of £22,954,000 since 2020/21.
-However: - this does not adversely affect the financial position of the Council as the actuarial valuation is based on a number of assumptions about the future, as shown in Note 37. - the revenue impact of the deficit is formally reviewed by the actuary on a triennial basis who determines revised employer contributions for the 3-year period.
-Further, fluctuations in pension assets and liabilities occur due to movements in market investments. - The participants in the Council's non-domestic rates collection fund share the costs of any successful appeals to reduce the rateable value of a property.
+- In line with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, based on International Financial Reporting Standards, the Council has not charged depreciation on land, investment properties, community assets, surplus assets and assets under construction.
+For all these assets, the total value for 2022/23 for land is £52,617,000 and buildings is £45,105,000 (2021/22 land is £45,430,000 and buildings is £46,375,000). - The actuarial valuation of the Council's pension scheme shown on the balance sheet has moved from a deficit to surplus position during the year and created a pension asset of £4,803,000 held under long term assets.
+This is a result of the changes in the financial assumptions used by the actuary, Hymans Robertson LLP.
+These assumptions are determined by the actuary and represent the market conditions at the reporting date.
+The Council relies and places assurance on the professional judgement of the actuary and the assumptions used to calculate this actuarial valuation. - The participants in the Council's non-domestic rates collection fund share the costs of any successful appeals to reduce the rateable value of a property.
 This includes the cost of any outstanding appeals which may be backdated prior to 1 April 2014.
-To estimate the provision for outstanding appeals, the Council has reviewed the outstanding appeals as at 31 March 2022.
-An estimated provision of £2,794,000 has been included in the collection fund in respect of successful appeals costs.
-The Council's share of any such collection fund costs is 40% or £1,118,000 of the total provision and this is included in the general fund balance. - There is a high degree of uncertainty about future levels of funding for local government.
+To estimate the provision for outstanding appeals, the Council has reviewed the outstanding appeals as at 31 March 2023.
+An estimated provision of £3,294,000 has been included in the collection fund in respect of successful appeals costs.
+The Council's share of any such collection fund costs is 40% or £1,318,000 of the total provision and this is included in the general fund balance. - There is a high degree of uncertainty about future levels of funding for local government.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired because of a need to close facilities and reduce levels of service provision.